 Measuring temperatures on radiators

 When measuring temperatures on radiators, the flow and return temperature are recorded in particular and assessed by the tradesman.
 The flow temperature is defined as the temperature of the thermal transfer medium (e.g. water) that the system is supplied with.
 The temperature of the medium flowing out of the system is accordingly called the return temperature.
 To prevent losses within the heat distribution system and achieve a better level of efficiency spot recording of flow and return temperatures are necessary.
 Implementation of relevant measures ultimately leads to hydraulic adjustment on the basis of knowledge about the flow and return temperatures.
 This defines a procedure with which every radiator or heating circuit of a flat radiator within a heating system is supplied at a set flow temperature with the precise amount of heat needed to achieve the ambient temperature required for the individual rooms.
 Flawed operating conditions will result in considerable excess consumption of electricity and heating energy.
 The German Energy Saving Regulation (EnEV) therefore requires hydraulic adjustment for systems being set up or overhauled for this very reason.

 Software / Firmware

-Testo ZIV driver for testo 300, testo 320 and testo 330 (v2.2 SP3, EXE, 64.193 KB) The Testo ZIV driver is used to connect the testo 300, testo 320 and testo 330 measuring instruments to an application program (sweeping district administration program) according to the interface defined by the Zentralverband des Schornsteinfegerhandwerks (ZIV, Central Association of Chimney Sweeps) in version 1.0 of 01.
-August 2012 as well as in version 2.0 of 13.
-February 2017.
+Testo ZIV driver for testo 300, testo 320 and testo 330 (v2.3, EXE, 65.644 KB) The Testo ZIV driver is used to connect the testo 300, testo 320 and testo 330 measuring instruments to an application program (sweeping district administration program) according to the interface defined by the Zentralverband des Schornsteinfegerhandwerks (ZIV, Central Association of Chimney Sweeps) in version 1.0 of 01.
+August 2012, in version 2.0 of 13.
+February 2017 as well as version 3.0 from 02.
+July 2021.
 Please check with the manufacturer of your application program as to whether this interface is supported.